1. Introducing analytics on Azure

 Other examples are online games in which you can easily track your performance against everyone in the world.
-You can better understand how you rank against other players, what areas you excel in, what needs improvement, and how you can improve.
+You can see how you rank against other players, what areas you excel in, and how you can improve.

-The number of tasks you can do with rich data are virtually limitless, but in order to perform them, you need to have the right approach and infrastructure to handle a high level of scaling.
+The amount of tasks you can perform with rich data is virtually limitless, but in order to perform them, you need to have the right approach and infrastructure to handle a high level of scaling.

 This chapter established the importance of data analytics.
-It also highlighted several reasons why Microsoft Azure is an ideal platform of choice for achieving business intelligence capabilities on the cloud.
-It also touched on some fundamental concepts around big data, machine learning, and DataOps.
-You also learned some of the business drivers for adopting data analytics on the cloud.
+It also highlighted several reasons why Microsoft Azure is an ideal platform for achieving business intelligence capabilities in the cloud.
+It touched on some fundamental concepts around big data, ML, and DataOps.
+You also learned about some of the business drivers for adopting data analytics on the cloud.
 Lastly, you gained a high-level view of what it takes to have a modern data warehouse.

-In the next chapter, you will see how to start building modern data warehouse with Azure Data Factory, Azure Databricks, Azure Data Lake, Azure Synapse Analytics, and related technologies.
+In the next chapter, you will see how to start building a modern data warehouse with Azure Synapse Analytics and related technologies.